 The danger is if the DIN is set too low, the skier will be able to ‘walk’ out of their binding or there boot can be removed from the binding with little or negligible force.
 If this happens when you are skiing, not only will you immediately fall but it increases your risk of twisting an ankle or even breaking a leg.

 Generally the more advanced your skill set, the higher your DIN setting.

-This is because more advanced skier need to put more pressure on the ski in order to turn, as there equipment will be more advanced (stiffer skis and boots) and their skiing style encourages nailing the outside ski.
+This is because more advanced skier needs to put more pressure on the ski in order to turn, as their equipment will be more advanced (stiffer skis and boots) and their skiing style encourages nailing the outside ski.

 The less experienced you are, the more likely you are to have a lower setting.
 However weight is another factor to consider, the heavier a skier the higher their DIN, as they will put more pressure on the ski, the lighter, the lower.

 Conversely, if the DIN is too high the skier will not separate from the skis on impact.

 This potentially means that if a skier falls, their ski and boot will not separate.
 I have seen this happen before, and let me tell you, when someone’s skis rotates like the rotor of a helicopter, you never want to see it again.

 This was exactly what happened to Matthias Lanzinger.
 In 2000, he was the junior world champion, in 2005 he won bronze in super-G at the world cup and he was tipped to be one of the rising stars on the world cup circuit.